 The Infantino Music & Lights 3 in 1 Discovery Seat* is quite similar to the Bumbo Multi Seat but can be used from 4 months to 4 years, so starts from 2 months younger and lasts an extra year.
 The focus on this seat is really entertainment, with toys that make lights and sounds built into the tray.
 The toys can also be moved aside to allow the tray to be used for other things.
-The tray can be removed completely and the seat strapped to a chair so that it functions as a booster seat.
+The tray can also be removed completely and the seat strapped to a chair so that it functions as a booster seat.

 Fisher Price Sit-Me-Up Floor Seat

 The Fisher Price Sit-Me-Up Floor Seat* is suitable from 4 months old up to 2 years.
 Rather than being made of foam, it’s a fabric seat.
 This means it allows more movement, but is more difficult to keep clean.
-You can link toys to it in two places and it folds flat making it easier to store than a Bumbo.
+You can link toys to it in two places and it folds flat making it potentially easier to store than a Bumbo.

 Summer Learn to Sit Stages 3 Position Floor Seat

 The Summer Learn to Sit Stages 3 Position Floor Seat* is similar to the Fisher Price Floor seat in that it’s made of fabric, has removable toys and folds flat.
 It also has a snack tray which the Fisher Price one doesn’t.
 This seat has three different stages which are essentially different heights you can use depending on how close your baby is to sitting independently.
 It has a minimum age of 4 months and a maximum age of 12 months.